jitendrabhamare/Problems-vs-Algorithms/explanation_1.md

 ### Code Design

 - The code does not use any external library.
-- The function 'sqrt' calls a recursive helper function - 'sqrt\_helper' that returns square-rootof a number using binary-search algorithm
+- The function 'sqrt' calls a recursive helper function - 'sqrt\_helper' that returns square-root of a number using binary-search algorithm

 ### Efficiency

-- the code uses binary search algorithm and hence divides problem size into half after each recursion. therefore, time complexity is `O(logn)`
+- The code uses binary search algorithm and hence divides problem size into half after each recursion.
+Therefore, time complexity is `O(log(n))`